38th ANNUAL RESEARCH AND EDUCATION FORUM

 i.
 Research Project

-- Basic Sciences – Studies to increase the knowledge and understating of the fundamentals aspects of a particular field of study.
+- Basic Sciences – Studies to increase the knowledge and understating of the fundamentals aspects of a particular field of study in science or education.

-- Applied Sciences - Research dealing with the art or science of applying scientific knowledge to practical problems.
+- Applied Sciences - Research dealing with the art or science of applying scientific knowledge to practical problems in areas of science or education.

 - Epidemiology - Studies of the distribution and determinants of health-related states or events (including disease) and their application to the control of diseases and other health problems.